Winter Packing List: How To Avoid Freezing To Death

 Winter Outer Layer

 This is your first defense against the cold and can take many forms depending on just how cold it is.
 If it’s not extremely cold – maybe you just need something that breaks the wind or a lighter-weight puffy jacket.
 However – if you are talking about Fairbanks in the winter or Antarctica – you’ll want a parka.
 Parkas are heavy jackets that provide extreme warmth and wind protection.
+They are longer and typically go over your butt.
 Plus, parkas normally also have a pretty substantial hood.
+As of late, I’ve been using the OR Stormcraft Parka – I love it so far.

 The North FaceWomen's Jump Down Parka provides winter protection from the top of your head to your knees.
 This cold-weather coat features waterproof DryVent fabric and 550-fill down insulation.
 Not once was I cold in Alaska in this parka!